What account types are eligible for an On-Demand Account Verification and reported to Business Credit Bureaus?

 - Adding an Eligible Unlinked Account: eCredable works with some business credit bureaus who will accept eligible accounts you are unable to link, such as office rent, business insurance, business services, office furniture and equipment leases and legal services., Reporting these types of accounts may also have a positive impact your business credit score(s).

-NOTE: At this time, eCredable ONLY reports manually verified accounts to Ansonia.
-Manually verified accounts will only be reported once per verification order and will age naturally over time in your Ansonia Credit Report.
-Manually verified accounts that are not linked and automatically updated on a monthly basis cannot be reported to Experian at this time.
+NOTE: At this time, eCredable ONLY reports manually verified accounts to Equifax, Creditsafe and Ansonia.
+Manually verified accounts will only be reported once per verification order and will age naturally over time in your Equifax, Creditsafe and Ansonia Credit Report.
+Each business credit bureau has their own credit reports and policies regarding how information ages, but it’s typical that accounts drop off your business credit reports after 36 months if it has not been updated.

 What if I close an account that was previously verified?